-An Associate of Applied Science is awarded after the student has successfully completed the 72-Credit Hour program.
-The MLT program is under Specialized admission (please refer to the college catalog for detailed information about ranking requirements).
-Twelve students are accepted every year and start the program in the Fall semester.
+An Associate of Applied Science is awarded after the student has successfully completed the 66-Credit Hour program.
+The MLT program is under Specialized admission (PDF).

 Please Note: This program is offered in block schedule and is 5-semesters long: Fall, Spring, Summer I or II, Fall, and Spring.